Allan-K/project0/README.md

 Page containing information about the website subject.
 This page contains a javascript 'accordion'

 Hobbies.html
-Page containing information about the website subjects interests
+Page containing information about the website subjects interests.
+This page uses SCCS variables including inheritance

 Career.html
 Page containing information about the website subjects career choices.
 This page contains an unordered list of the schools I have attended